noahsug/card-auto-battler/README.md

 Game TODO:

-1. set up github pages publishing and make sure there's nothing super out of wack (e.g. mobile experience, performance)
 1. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
-1. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
+2. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
-1. game win / defeat screen after X wins/losses
+3. game win / defeat screen after X wins/losses
-1. card select screen
+4. card select screen
-1. add back card logic + text
+5. add back card logic + text
-1. add loading screen
+6. add loading screen

 Maybe TODO: